See our Outsourcing Provider Directory here

 Therefore, in BPO negotiations, customers analyze very carefully where these pockets of unique business knowledge reside among the personnel being outsourced.
 The customer will want to negotiate contractual provisions for some assurance that it will have the ability to re-employ these individuals upon expiration or termination of the contract.
 Restrictions on the outsourcer’s ability to transfer these personnel to other outsourcer accounts may also be negotiated.

-These negotiations can often be difficult in negotiating service contracts as the outsourcer attempts to protect its investment in these employees as well and to ensure that it can continue to service new accounts even after the customer is no longer contracting with the outsourcer.
+These negotiations can often be difficult as the outsourcer attempts to protect its investment in these employees as well and to ensure that it can continue to service new accounts even after the customer is no longer contracting with the outsourcer.
 Usually, the parties will find common ground and reach an agreement that provides some protection to both, especially if the negotiations focus on areas where the customer may be particularly vulnerable and the personnel tend to be substantially dedicated to the customer’s account and not shared among a number of the outsourcer’s accounts.

 The key to this area of negotiation again is one of fairness and balance, recognizing the legitimate concerns of each party.
 What is inappropriate for an effective BPO contract, however, is either party’s attempt to negotiate rights involving outsourced personnel that can be used later in the contract term solely on a ‘leverage’ basis to gain more favorable terms, such as an extended contract term from the customer or arbitrary pricing concessions from the outsourcer.
-This can be improved by making contract negotiation services.

 Lessons from the Outsourcing Primer on Negotiating Service Contracts